fajri91/discourse_probing/README.md

 In Proceedings of the 20th Conference of the North American Chapter of the Association for Computational Linguistics (NAACL 2021), Mexico (virtual).

 ## Discourse Probing Tasks
-* Our code is based on Python3 and huggingface Pytroch framework.
+* Our code is based on Python3 and huggingface Pytorch framework.
 All libs is listed in `requirements.txt`.
 * Please run `pip install -r requirements.txt`

 ### 1. Next sentence prediction